mastercomfig/mastercomfig/docs/customization/see_also.md

     The yttrium's viewmodels installer will add an `autoexec.cfg` inside of your `tf/cfg` folder.
 You may delete it if you want, since it is not used and not needed.
 Use the **`dynamic_background=preload`** module instead.

 * [TF2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector)
-  — Detects cheater bots and automatically initiates votekicks against them
+  — Automatically detects and votekicks cheaters/bots in TF2 casual

 * [Transparent Viewmodels](https://www.teamfortress.tv/21928/transparent-viewmodels-in-any-hud)
   — Makes viewmodels translucent